MinecraftForge/Documentation/docs/datagen/modelproviders.md

 Implementation
 --------------
-There are three main abstract implementations of `ModelProvider`: `ItemModelProvder`, `BlockModelProvider`, and `BlockStateProvider`.
+There are three main abstract implementations of `ModelProvider`: `ItemModelProvider`, `BlockModelProvider`, and `BlockStateProvider`.

-`ItemModelProvider` is for defining models for items, `BlockModelProvider` is for defining models for blocks.
-To use these, override `#generateModels()` and use the various helper methods to define your models.
+For items, use `ItemModelProvider` to define their models: override `#generateModels` and use the helper methods.

-`BlockStateProvider` is for defining blockstates, block models, and their item models.
+For blocks, it is recommended to use `BlockStateProvider` to define the blockstates, models, and their item models in a single class.
 It contains an instance of both `BlockModelProvider` and `ItemModelProvider`, which can be accessed through `#models()` and `#itemModels()`.
+`BlockModelProvider` is used to define only block models.

-Call `#getVariantBuilder(Block)` to get a `VariantBlockStateBuilder` for building a blockstate with different variants.
-Call `#getMultipartBuilder(Block)` to get a `MultiPartBlockStateBuilder` for building a blockstate using multiparts.
+Call `#getVariantBuilder(Block)` to get a `VariantBlockStateBuilder` for building a blockstate with different variants, or `#getMultipartBuilder(Block)` to get a `MultiPartBlockStateBuilder` for building a blockstate using multiparts.